 Here we're sending from the address that we just created and sent 1 WHC to,

-Things are going along great but now you need to do a two things.
+Everything is going great but now you need to do a couple of things.
 First you need to change the primary address that can grant tokens as part of your key rotation security protocol.
-Second you need to revoke all QMC from Engineer 2 based on their poor peformance.
+Second you need to revoke all QMC from Engineer 2 based on their poor performance.

 First we'll change the primary address which can issue tokens.
 For that we create a new address